c3g/GenPipes/genpipes/pipelines/dnaseq/README.md

 cram_output
 -----------

-Generate long term storage version of the final alignment files in CRAM format Using this function will include the orginal final bam file into the  removable file list
+Generate long term storage version of the final alignment files in CRAM format.
+Using this function will add the orginal final bam file to the removable file list.

 gatk_sam_to_fastq
 -----------------

-Converts SAM/BAM files from the input readset file into FASTQ format. if FASTQ files are not already specified in the readset file.
+Converts SAM/BAM files from the input readset file into FASTQ format, if FASTQ files are not already specified in the readset file.
 Do nothing otherwise.

 trim_fastp
 ----------